danja/postcraft/danny.ayers.name/content-raw/entries/2024-11-23_buzzkunst.md

 Which needs a bit of work on #:ns.

 But **This is Fine.**.
 All according to plan. (#:todo:link John Finnemore 'Plans' sketch).
 Claude is already carrying a lot of my load, as I start being able to use my own bits instead, the net *volume* of work for me should descend rapidly.

+Shit.
+Still some breakage around my paths stuff.
+An extra hassle being that my publish script for #:postcraft, 'p', seems to have dropped off my PATH.

+Fuckity fuck.
+The `manifest.ttl` bit seems to have dropped out.
+Before I've even documented how it's meant to (did) work.

+**target** isn't being resolved properly.
+Grr.
+Bloody path stuff again.
+Bloody fool dannys again for not having tests in place to catch that sooner.

+I remembered to run `backup.sh` so at least this stuff is backed up to a second local drive.